 Are you burying your head in the sand about your debt problem?
 Is it making you stressed out and anxious?
-If you’re an NHS worker who’s struggling to get out of debt then an IVA could help you take back control.
+If you’re an NHS or public sector worker who’s struggling to get out of debt then an IVA could help you take back control.

 An Individual Voluntary Arrangement (IVA) lets you pay off your debts over a fixed period of time.
 It can be a flexible way to clear your debts, but there are risks and it might not be suitable for you.

 Here’s what you need to know about IVA debt and whether it’s worth it in your situation.

 What is IVA debt?

 An IVA is a formal agreement between you and your creditors and agreed by a court.
 Your debts will be grouped together and you agree to make regular payments towards them over a set period of time, usually five to six years.